ironsheep/P2-click-MPU-9dof/README.md

 - Add detection of MPU9150, MPU9250, and MPU9255
 - Alter die temp algorithm to be correct by chip model
 - Alter mag scaling to be correct by chip model
-- Calibration appears to work but more testing needed Known Issue
+- Calibration appears to work but still testing
+Known Issue
 - Get Accel/Gyro conversion from raw still not correct 27 May 2021 14:02